3mdeb/news-and-ideas/post.md

 ![qubes-apu2-setup](https://3mdeb.com/wp-content/uploads/2017/07/qubes-apu2-setup.png)

 My initial idea was to have servers on AppVMs, but I didn't have enough time to get through QubesOS `iptables` rules.
-What lead to discover interesting alternative with `proxychains`.
+That led to discover interesting alternative with `proxychains`, which I will describe later in this article.

 ## QubesOS network configuration